-Japanese decluttering guru Marie Kondo sold millions of copies of her book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
+Japanese decluttering guru Marie Kondo sold millions of copies of her book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, and won more fans with her calming Netflix series, Tidying Up With Marie Kondo.
 Her throw-it-all-out minimalist approach is based on the logic that, when you touch an object, it should spark joy.
-If it doesn’t, be the thing a spatula or a suit, you’re supposed to shuttle it.
-Obviously, her ultra-pared-back approach isn’t for everyone, especially booklovers who might take umbrage with Kondo’s suggestion that you tear pages from your favorite tomes to just “keep the words you like.”
+If it doesn’t, be the thing a spatula or a suit, you’re supposed to cull it.
+Obviously, her ultra-pared-back approach isn’t for everyone, especially book lovers who might take umbrage with Kondo’s suggestion that you tear pages from your favorite tomes to just “keep the words you like.”

 The OHIO Rule

 “Only Handle It Once” is a standard junk-battling refrain, perhaps best for controlling things constantly coming into your abode: mail, free grocery-store totes, cheap toys from kids’ birthday parties.
-You can also OHIO things you’re trying to sort out by deciding if you’ll keep something and then either selling it, donating, or tossing it.
+You can also OHIO things you’re trying to sort out by deciding if you’ll keep something and then either sell, donate, or toss it.
 And no, you can’t run back to the dumpster to “rescue” things after you’ve made up your mind.

 The One-Year Question

 Haven’t worn that shirt, used Aunt Mildred’s teapot, or powered up your VHS player in over a year?
 Time to toss it.
 Can you hold on to a few things for sentimental reasons?
 Sure, but within reason.
-It’s one thing to keep one of your late father’s pipes if you don’t smoke, but you’re getting close to “Hoarders: Tobacco Row Edition” if you’re keeping 50 of them.
+Keeping a couple of your late mother’s dolls is one thing, but letting a collection of 100 Barbies inhabit your valuable living space seems like a horror movie in the making.

 Everything in Its Place or That Fits Your Space

-Except for rare instances (you own a collection of Matisse paintings you need to protect?), you shouldn’t buy or keep more stuff than your current space will hold.
-This means stopping shopping (or purging garments) when your closet is so stuffed it won’t shut or making Junior give away a few stuffed animals when the toy box overfloweth.
+Except for rare instances (you own 50 Rolexes you’d like to keep safe?), you shouldn’t buy or keep more stuff than your current space will hold.
+This means stopping shopping (or purging garments) when your closet is so stuffed it won’t shut, or making Junior give away a few stuffed animals when the toy box overfloweth.

 The Unf^&k Your Habitat and FlyLady Methods